gruntwork-io/terraform-aws-utilities/README.md

 # Terraform Utility Modules

-This repo contains miscellaneous utility and helper modules for use with Terraform.
+This repo contains miscellaneous utility and helper modules for use with Terraform

 ## What is in this repo